Housing service area privacy notice

 - managing and maintenance of car parks and garages

-Information may be collected and processed in order for the council to respond appropriately to any complaints or queries received.
-Depending on the nature of this type of contact will depend on how the information is used.
+Information may be collected and processed in order for the council to respond appropriately to any complaints, queries and claims received.
+Depending on the nature of this type of contact will depend on how the information is used, which may include using your information for any legal defence.

-Data may be collated into statistics and reports in order for us to monitor our performance which can help us make the necessary improvements to the services we provide.
+Data may be collated into statistics and reports, including from surveys, in order for us to monitor our performance which can help us make the necessary improvements to the services we provide.
 When possible your data will be anonymised in these situations.

 The lawful basis for collecting your data